-- 2.1 As an organisation we understand the need for the repairs service to have technical expertise within our staff to undertake assessments on our properties that determine appropriate repair action to be taken.
-Our staff are qualified, trained and provided with guidance on the various types of scenario that may require a pre inspection and more details of this can be found in Appendix A. - 2.2 Cathcart & District 's Maintenance and Technical Officers are responsible for all the reactive repairs requirements of our housing stock and will undertake all technical inspections and make decisions on any appropriate repair work to be completed. - 2.3 Our target for the number of technical pre inspections we will undertake is a minimum 10% of all the reactive repair work Cathcart & District completes.
-This is based on industry best practice and ensures that there is not an over reliance on technical officers.
+- 2.1 As an organisation, we understand the need for the repairs service to have technical expertise within our staff to undertake assessments on our properties that determine appropriate repair action to be taken.
+Our staff are qualified, trained and provided with guidance on the various types of scenarios that may require a pre inspection and more details of this can be found in Appendix A. - 2.2 Cathcart & District Housing Association's Maintenance and Technical Officers are responsible for all the reactive repairs requirements of our housing stock and will undertake all technical inspections and make decisions on any appropriate repair work to be completed. - 2.3 Our target for the number of technical pre-inspections we will undertake is a minimum of 10% of all the reactive repair work CDHA completes.
+This is based on industry best practice. - 2.4 If a pre inspection is required this will not alter the overall priority timescales we set ourselves to complete a repair, therefore the days taken to inspect a problem will be deducted from the overall repair priority when the actual repairs are finally ordered.
+For example, if a repair is considered routine with a 10 day target, and it took 4 days to carry out a pre inspection, the target for the contractor would be 6 days.

-- 2.4 If a pre inspection is required this will not alter the overall priority timescales we set ourselves to complete a repair, therefore the days taken to inspect a problem will be deducted away from the overall repair priority when the actual repairs is finally ordered.
-For example if a repair is considered routine with a 15 day target, and it took 4 days to carry out a pre inspection, the target for the contractor would be 11 days. - 2.5 In general Cathcart & District will pre inspect the following types of scenario: - Any reported structural defect that is the potential to cause harm or deteriorate rapidly - Reports of damp and mouldy conditions - All jobs that have the potential to cost more than £300 in value.
-For example, a request for a new door or window - Requests for major plastering repairs - Requests for new fencing or garden drainage problems - Reports of defective or broken appliance such as a bath or sink unit.
+- 2.5 In general, Cathcart & District Housing Association will pre-inspect the following types of scenarios: - Any reported structural defect that has the potential to cause harm or deteriorate rapidly - Reports of damp and mouldy conditions - All jobs that have the potential to cost more than £500 in value.
+For example, a request for a new door or window - Requests for major plastering repairs - Requests for new fencing or garden drainage problems - Reports of defective or broken appliances such as a bath or sink unit.

-A more detailed schedule of what Cathcart & District will and tend not to pre inspect can be found in appendix A.
+A more detailed schedule of what CDHA will and tend not to pre inspect can be found in Appendix A.